 - Demonstrate a knowledge of tools, equipment and machinery - Demonstrate a knowledge of timbers, their properties and uses - Select and use technologies - Understand the design principles in work undertaken - Communicate ideas and information - Plan, organise and complete activities.

-Evidence on these criteria is gathered from theory tests, practical work, poster presentation and classroom observation.
+Evidence of achievement is gathered from theory tests, practical work, poster presentation and classroom observation.

 Year 8 - Food & Textiles